swiftlang/swift/docs/SIL.rst

 Creates an address value corresponding to the ``Builtin.RawPointer`` value ``%0``.
 Converting a ``RawPointer`` back to an address of the same type as its originating ``address_to_pointer`` instruction gives back an equivalent address.
-Type punning is always undefined in SIL; it is undefined behavior to cast the ``RawPointer`` back to any type other than its original address type.
+It is undefined behavior to cast the ``RawPointer`` back to any type other than its original address type or `layout compatible types`_.
 It is also undefined behavior to cast a ``RawPointer`` from a heap object to any address type.

 ref_to_object_pointer
 `````````````````````